 ai translated

-Today's supply chains are affected in various ways by the global ecosystem of which they are a part.
-The challenges and risks faced by today's manufacturing supply chains are many and varied, and while not all of them are new or unexpected, nevertheless, a rapid succession of disruptive events concentrated in such a short period of time is unprecedented in recent history.
+Today, supply chains are influenced in various ways by the global ecosystem of which they are a part.
+The challenges and risks faced by today’s manufacturing supply chains are numerous and diverse, and while not all of them are new or unexpected, a rapid succession of disruptive events concentrated within such a short period of time is unprecedented in recent history.

-The COVID-19 pandemic, the war in Ukraine, and increasingly frequent extreme weather events are external shocks that have threatened the global economy and contributed to the acceleration of trends already visible in society and shaping our future.
+The COVID-19 pandemic, the war in Ukraine, and increasingly frequent extreme weather events are external shocks that have jeopardized the global economy and contributed to the acceleration of trends already visible in society and shaping our future.

 …

-Name *
+First Name *

-Last name *
+Last Name *

 Company